core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: #Fig-sid-encoding artwork-align="left"}

-For example, SID 1721 is encoded as follow.
+For example, SID 1721 is encoded as follows.

 ~~~~
 URLsafeChar[1721 >> 60 & 0x3F] = URLsafeChar[0] = 'A'